Service Trust Agreement

 When did the first Australian service trust start?

 Service Trust Agreements are also popular for:

-2. Asset protection – one entity holds the high-risk activities (employees, tenancies & advice) the other keeps all the ‘good’ assets (land, intellectual property) in a low-risk entity.
+- Asset protection – one entity holds the high-risk activities (employees, tenancies & advice) the other keeps all the ‘good’ assets (land, intellectual property) in a low-risk entity.

-3. Companies wanting to liberate wealth and move profit into a trust structure.
+- Companies wanting to liberate wealth and move profit into a trust structure.
 Unlike a company, the service trust can access the CGT tax concessions.
 Therefore, the service trust often holds appreciating assets.
 These include real estate, franchises, copyright and ‘leased out’ business names.

-Where is the tax advantage?
+Where is the tax advantage of a service trust?

 The service trust is a business.
 Via the Service Trust Agreement, it provides services, for a profit, to the business.
 The services are provided at ‘market rates’.
 This is required by the ATO TR 2006/2.
-The service trust then distributes the ‘profit’ it makes.
+The service trust then distributes any ‘profit’ it makes.
 This is from running the business.
 The profit goes to the non-working spouse, children and other taxpayers at a lower tax rate.